 - A. "Administer" has the meaning set forth in A.R.S.
-32-1901(1). - B. "Average Wholesale Price" or "AWP" means the wholesale price charged on a specific commodity that is assigned by the drug manufacturer and is listed in a nationally-recognized drug pricing file. - C. "Commercially available" means a drug product is widely available for purchase in pharmacies accessible to the general public, including in brick and mortar pharmacies accessible to the general public and that are sold in substantial quantities in the commercial marketplace. - D. "Compound medication" means a pharmaceutical product created by a licensed pharmacist, or under the supervision of a licensed pharmacist, by virtue of mixing, or combining, or altering drugs and/or components to meet the unique needs of an individual patient when the finished product does not recreate a commercially-available product. - E. "Dispense" or "dispensing" means to deliver to an ultimate user by or pursuant to the lawful order of a medical practitioner, including the prescribing, administering, packaging, labeling, or compounding necessary to prepare for that delivery.
+32-1901(1). - B. "Average Wholesale Price" or "AWP" means the wholesale price charged on a specific commodity that is assigned by the drug manufacturer and is listed in a nationally-recognized drug pricing file. - C. "Commercially available" means a drug product is widely available for purchase in pharmacies accessible to the general public, including in brick and mortar pharmacies accessible to the general public. - D. "Compound medication" means a pharmaceutical product created by virtue of mixing or combining drugs and/or components to meet the unique needs of an individual patient when the finished product does not recreate a commercially-available product. - E. "Dispense" or "dispensing" means to deliver to an ultimate user by or pursuant to the lawful order of a medical practitioner, including the prescribing, administering, packaging, labeling, or compounding necessary to prepare for that delivery.
 See A.R.S. § 32-1901(27). - F. "Drug" has the meaning set forth in A.R.S. § 32-1901(31). - G. "Hospital" means any institution for the care and treatment of the sick and injured that is approved and licensed as a hospital by: (1) the Arizona Department of Health Services; or (2) an equivalent regulatory agency in another U.S. state, territory, or district.
 See A.R.S. § 32-1901(42). - H. "Medical practitioner" means any person who is permitted/licensed and authorized by law to use and prescribe prescription medications, acting within the scope of such authority, for the treatment of sick and injured human beings or for the diagnosis or prevention of sickness in human beings in the State of Arizona or any U.S. state, territory or district.
-See A.R.S. § 32-1901(53). - "Non-traditional strength" medication means a finished drug product in a formulation-strength (i.e. dosage) that is not commercially available in pharmacies accessible to the general public. - J. "Over-the-counter medication" or "OTC medication" means a finished drug product, including label and container according to context, that does not require a prescription order. - K. "Pharmacy" has the meaning set forth in A.R.S. § 32-1901(71). - L. "Pharmacy accessible to the general public" means a pharmacy that is readily accessible and provides pharmaceutical services (including prescription medication services) to all segments of the general public without restricting services to a defined or exclusive group of consumers who have access to services because they are treated by or have an affiliation with a specific entity or medical practitioner.
+See A.R.S. § 32-1901(53). - I. "Non-traditional strength" medication means a finished drug product in a strength (i.e. dosage) that is not commercially available in pharmacies accessible to the general public. - J. "Over-the-counter medication" or "OTC medication" means a finished drug product, including label and container according to context, that does not require a prescription order. - K. "Pharmacy" has the meaning set forth in A.R.S. § 32-1901(71). - L. "Pharmacy accessible to the general public" means a pharmacy that is readily accessible and provides pharmaceutical services (including prescription medication services) to all segments of the general public without restricting services to a defined or exclusive group of consumers who have access to services because they are treated by or have an affiliation with a specific entity or medical practitioner.